lmfit/lmfit-py/doc/fitting.rst

 successfully, standard errors for the fitted variables and correlations between pairs of fitted variables are automatically calculated from the covariance matrix.
-The standard error (estimated :math:`1\sigma` error-bar) go into the :attr:`stderr` attribute of the Parameter.
+The standard error (estimated :math:`1\sigma` error-bar) goes into the :attr:`stderr` attribute of the Parameter.
 The correlations with all other variables will be put into the :attr:`correl` attribute of the Parameter -- a dictionary with keys for all other Parameters and values of the corresponding correlation.